MBA in Business/Data Analytics

 Highlights

-MBA in Data analytics combines the best of both streams, it is a standard MBA program curriculum with electives that are focused on data analytics.
-Though the data analytics concentration will sharpen students’ understanding of subjects like predictive analytics and applying artificial intelligence in data mining, the MBA core courses will focus on developing practical skills in project management and other essentials of business administration tools.
+An MBA in Data Analytics brings out the strengths of both streams, a typical MBA program curriculum augmented with electives dealing with data analytics.
+While the data analytics concentration will familiarise students with topics like predictive analytics and employing artificial intelligence for data mining, the core MBA courses will concentrate on imparting practical skills in project management and other business administration techniques.

 Who should choose an MBA in Data Analytics?